 Many people who have lung cancer may not notice any symptoms until the disease has begun to spread.
-That’s why it’s important to learn about lung cancer signs and symptoms, and be aware of unusual changes in your body.
+That’s why it’s important to learn about lung cancer symptoms, and be aware of unusual changes in your body.

 - A constant feeling of pain in the chest that may worsen with deep breathing, coughing or laughing